 - Whole fruits — like apples, berries, oranges, mango, and bananas

 - Vegetables — like broccoli, sweet potatoes, beets, okra, spinach, peppers, and jicama

 - Whole grains — like brown rice, millet, oatmeal, bulgur, and whole-wheat bread

 - Proteins — like lean meats and chicken, eggs, seafood, beans and lentils, nuts and seeds, and tofu

-- Low-fat or fat-free dairy — like milk, yogurt, cheese, lactose-free dairy, and fortified soy beverages (soy milk) or soy yogurt
+- Low-fat or fat-free dairy — like milk, yogurt, cheese, lactose-free dairy, and fortified plant-based alternatives (such as soy milk or soy yogurt)

 - Oils — like vegetable oil, olive oil, and oils in foods like seafood, avocado, and nuts